 The collection was a hit.
 The release sold out in just two days, crashed the Swimsuits For All website, and instantly increased online traffic by 74 percent.
 The frenzy of that collection landed the brand huge headlines in places like the New York Post, Jezebel, The Huffington Post, and this very website.

 “My collaboration with Swimsuits For All was the first turning point in the plus-sized swimwear industry.
-That’s when people started to pay attention and realize that women who aren't skinny also want younger, sexier options,” says Gregg.
+That’s when people started to pay attention and realise that women who aren't skinny also want younger, sexier options,” says Gregg.
 “We were easy to ignore before then.
 Our line both pushed the envelope and showed the industry that we’re a really profitable market.
 It’s been like a snowball effect since then.”

-In the four years since Swimsuits for All released the GabiFresh collection, the company has emerged as a major player in the largely untapped $20.4 billion plus-size market.
+In the four years since Swimsuits for All released the GabiFresh collection, the company has emerged as a major player in the largely untapped £16.3 billion plus-size market.
 Not only selling trendy product to the 67 percent of women who are above a size 12, but also by changing the conversation around them, too.
-It’s invested in high profile marketing campaigns starring big time names like Gregg and model Ashley Graham, and also popularized slogans like “#SwimSexy” and “#MySwimBody,” which have earned the brand attention and respect for finally placing bikini-clad women of all shapes in major media around the world.
+It’s invested in high profile marketing campaigns starring big time names like Gregg and model Ashley Graham, and also popularised slogans like “#SwimSexy” and “#MySwimBody,” which have earned the brand attention and respect for finally placing bikini-clad women of all shapes in major media around the world.

 “For so long, society placed unfair standards on women, like you have to ‘get beach body ready,’” says Graham, a face for the company who released her own first collection with the brand in 2016.
 “I struggled finding suits in my size that weren't matronly, especially when I was in middle and high school, because traditional swim brands assumed girls with bigger hips, breasts and thighs wanted to cover it all up.
 Swimsuits For All gave me the opportunity to wear string bikinis unapologetically — even with cellulite and back fat — and also create sexy suits for other women to feel confident.”

 If it sounds like the company was founded with a mission, that actually wasn’t the case.
 The brand was founded by Moshe Laniado, a New Jersey entrepreneur who was simply building on the legacy of the family business.
-His mother and father were both in the swimwear business, with resortwear shops on Virginia and Myrtle Beach, and his mother currently owns Swimsuit Station, a wholesale swimwear outlet in New Jersey.
+His mother and father are both in the swimwear business, with resortwear shops on Virginia and Myrtle Beach, and his mother owns Swimsuit Station, a wholesale swimwear outlet in New Jersey.
 Since this was the age of e-commerce, Laniado decided to start his own company online.
 He launched Swimsuits for All, selling at the time, literally, swimsuits for all: men, children’s, and plus-sizes.

 “When we first launched, there were really only one or two other retailers in the whole country that had maybe a few items in that category,” says Laniado, who admits he gets a lot of surprised faces when people learn the founder of a women's bathing suit brand is a man.
 “We see the impact of our mission not just in numbers, but on social media, and at the actual beach: curvy women confidently wearing not just swimsuits, but bikinis.
 I’d say our biggest accomplishment is helping that no longer be seen as something that’s abnormal.”